-As a fourth-generation minister in the Church of God of Prophecy, I understand none of these are necessarily true when encouraging our leaders to pursue theological education.
+I understand none of these are necessarily true when encouraging our leaders to pursue theological education.
 A degree will not necessarily lead to an increase in salary, career advancement, or job security.
 So why would one pursue theological education?

 For the Stewardship of Our Talents (Matthew 25:29)

 In the parable of Matthew 25, Jesus speaks about a master giving his servants talents of money which they are to invest wisely while the master is away on a long journey.
 The servants are given different amounts – one was given five talents, another two and another just one talent.